Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 Climate alignment

-The target carbon intensity in a given year is calculated as a function of the ship type and size as explained in Appendix 4 of the Technical Guidance.
-The carbon intensities of individual ship types and sizes are estimated based on the mean EEOI values from the Fourth IMO GHG Study.
+The target emissions intensity in a given year is calculated as a function of the ship type and size as explained in Appendix 4 of the Technical Guidance.
+The emissions intensities of individual ship types and sizes are estimated based on the median EEOI values from the Fourth IMO GHG Study.
+The Sea Cargo Charter uses continuous required emissions intensity baselines for each vessel type and size.
+The required emissions intensity is expressed as follows:

 Climate alignment